Ashfaqulla Khan: Capture and trial

 Eventually, Khan decided to travel to Delhi to continue his revolutionary activities.
 While in Delhi, he met with a Pathan friend he had known in Shahjahanpur, who secretly reported his whereabouts to the police.
 On the morning of 7 December 1926, Khan was captured and arrested by the Delhi Police.
 He was detained in the District Jail at Faizabad and a case was filed against him.

 The trial of the Kakori train robbers was held for over a year in Lucknow and received significant interest from the public.
 The HRA had released an official statement in 1925 claiming that they did not consider themselves terrorists and instead saw their revolutionary activities as a way to fight back against the violence of the colonial government.
 While in prison, Khan wrote a letter that expressed a similar sentiment, confirming that he did not aim to spread violence through the HRA but only hoped to ensure India's independence.

 Death and aftermath

 The case for the Kakori dacoity was concluded by imposing the death sentence on Bismil, Khan, Lahiri, and Roshan.
 The others were given life sentences.
 Khan was sentenced to death by hanging and executed on 19 December 1927 at the Faizabad Jail.
-He is considered a martyr for the cause of India's independence.